wmurra/Better-Bus-Master/README.md

 # Better-Bus-Master
-My attempt at designing a modern version of the application bus master
+Z modern version of the desktop application bus master

 What makes it better?
 Modern user interface